 In addition to a general home inspection, we advise some auxiliary tests.
 Things like Radon testing or sewer scopes are far more common place today than they used to be, and for good reason.
 Radon is a radioactive element in the soil therefore it can off-gas into the atmosphere of a home.
 Sewer scopes can uncover $10,000 problems.
 Knowing about Oil Tank Locating is often the biggest cause of scheduling one.
 In this case the existence of real estate buyer’s agents who have experience and recommend scheduling an oil tank search is the best way to avoid future risk.

 Underground heating oil tanks can be a health danger and they can be costly to rectify.
 The Oregon Department of Environmental Quality (DEQ) has rules and regulations regarding soil contamination from HOTs.

 Due to these requirements, soil samples are analyzed from beneath the tank for every tank decommission.
 At times a tank will need removal.
-Compared to the $100 oil tank search, this can be an expensive process.
+Compared to the $125 for a oil tank search, this can be an expensive process.

 Banks have foreclosed on a number of homes with oil tanks and had to foot the bill themselves.
 After this happened it became harder to get financing for a home with an oil tank if it wasn’t certified by the DEQ.

 The increasing use of buyer’s agents who work directly for the buyer have helped inform new buyers of the potential cost of failing to perform adequate inspections.

 For your peace of mind, get a tank search with Rush Locates today.

 Is there an oil tank search under your house?
 Might you be breathing vapors coming from diesel fuel in the soil?
 Performing a tank search is the only way to find a buried oil tank that’s long lost.
 The Oregon oil tank remediation cost is unknown until after the tank search and soil samples.